Der-Floh/Windows-NewMenu-Editor/README.md

 - Create a Backup of the current "New Menu" and Restore it later

 ## Can I do this Manually?
 Yes.
-By following this Tutorial using the Regestry editor: https://www.techrepublic.com/article/how-to-add-a-new-file-type-to-the-microsoft-windows-10-context-menu/
+By following this Tutorial using the Regestry editor: [How to add a new file type to the Microsoft Windows 10 Context Menu](https://www.techrepublic.com/article/how-to-add-a-new-file-type-to-the-microsoft-windows-10-context-menu/)

-Or by using a .reg file as described here: https://superuser.com/a/34706/1843052
+Or by using a .reg file as described here: [How can I add an item to the 'new' context menu?](https://superuser.com/a/34706/1843052)

+### If you found an error or want to submit an idea feel free to create an [Issue](https://github.com/Der-Floh/Windows-NewMenu-Editor/issues/new) or view all [Issues](https://github.com/Der-Floh/Windows-NewMenu-Editor/issues)

 <br/>